DataWithDrea/DataWithDrea/assets/images/README.md

 # Images

-This folder stores images for the portfolio.
+This folder contains image assets used across my portfolio.
+You'll find diagrams, screenshots, and other visuals that support my projects and documentation.